06b/Awkward-Showcase/README.md

 The showcase i easy to implement and very easy to customize in CSS.

 **Lots more**
 A slide can contain any type of HTML element.
-It’s an infinity slide.
+It's an infinity slide.
 Etc.

 ## Implementation Example